What happens next?

-- At the beginning of September 2018 information packs for UK and EU students will be dispatched in hard copy by post.
+- At the beginning of September 2022, information packs will be sent out to all confirmed new students.

 - We would ask you please to wait until you receive your pack before contacting the College with enquiries or requests.

-- The packs are very comprehensive and should answer most, if not all, of your questions!
+- The packs are very comprehensive and include an Information Handbook, which should answer most, if not all, of your questions.

 - Welcome letter from your Tutor

-- Saturday 29 September 2018 is the standard date of arrival for undergraduate students.
-All new undergraduates must arrive in Cambridge by 1.00 p.m. on that date.
+- Saturday 1 October 2022 is the standard date of arrival for undergraduate students.
+All new undergraduates should have arrived in Cambridge by 1.00 p.m. on that date.

-- Special arrangements will be made for those taking a compulsory pre-term course.
+- Special arrangements can be made for those taking a compulsory pre-term course.

 - Student helpers will be available in the College car park and around Third Court to welcome you and show you where to go.

-- After you arrive at the College please go to the Welcome Hub which will be based in the Lloyd Room in Third Court to collect your University card/room key and welcome pack.
+- After you arrive at the College please go to the Welcome Hub, which will be based in the Lloyd Room, Third Court to collect your University card/room key and Welcome Pack.

-- All young people starting University are being urged by the Public Health bodies to get vaccinated against meningitis (including the new strain meningitis W).
+- All young people starting University are being urged by the Public Health bodies to be vaccinated against meningitis.

 - You are also encouraged to have two doses of the MMR (mumps, measles and rubella) vaccine.

-- The Student Loans Company (SLC) will assess over the summer the household incomes of those UK and EU students who asked to be means-tested.
+- Student Finance England (SFE) or equivalent institutions in Wales, Scotland and Northern Ireland will assess over the summer the household incomes of students who asked to be means tested.

 - Your Cambridge email account and computing access will be made available to you before you arrive in Cambridge.